Systematic Constructions of Complementary Sets and Hadamard Matrices from Circulant Operator

-In 2024, Kumar \textit{et al.} proposed an extension of CZCS and a generalization called symmetrical Z-complementary code sets (SZCCS) \cite{praveenCZCCS}.
+In 2024, Kumar \textit{et al.} proposed an extension of CZCSs and a generalization called symmetrical Z-complementary code sets (SZCCS) \cite{praveenCZCCS}.
 The authors proposed a direct construction of $(2^{n+1},2^{n+1},2^{m-1}+2,2^{\pi(m-3)})$-CZCSS, where $n \geq 0$ and $m \geq 4$.
-In the same year, Huang \textit{et al.} proposed three major constructions of CZCSS and named them Enhanced Cross Z-Complementary Set (E-CZCS).
+In the same year, Huang \textit{et al.} proposed three major constructions of CZCSSs and named them Enhanced Cross Z-Complementary Sets (E-CZCSs).
 These constructions include $(M,N,2L,Z)$-CZCSS using a $(M,N,L,Z+1)$-ZCCS, $(M,N,2L,L)$-CZCSS, and $(2^k,2^v,2^m,2^{\pi_1(1)-1})$-CZCSS.
-The construction is optimal when $\pi_1(1)=m-k+v$, where $m,k,v \in \mathbb{I}^+$ and $v \leq k$ \cite{EnhancedZLiu}.
-To date, no optimal construction of CZCSS is available using the circulant Hadamard matrices.
+The construction is optimal when $\pi_1(1)=m-k+v$, where {{$m,k,v \in \mathbb{Z}^+$}} and $v \leq k$ \cite{EnhancedZLiu}.
+To date, no optimal construction of CZCSSs of lengths not in the power of two is available.

-In this paper, we propose a new construction of Hadamard matrices, circulant Hadamard matrices, CZCS, GCS, CCC, and CZCSS by using linear operators and circulant matrices as follows:
+In this paper, we propose new constructions of Hadamard matrices, circulant Hadamard matrices, CZCSs, GCSs, CCCs, and CZCSSs by using linear operators and circulant matrices as follows: